survivejs/webpack-book/manuscript/building/03_code_splitting.md

 The [dynamic `import` syntax](https://github.com/tc39/proposal-dynamic-import) isn't in the official language specification yet.
 To use it, minor tweaks are needed especially at ESLint and Babel.

-Dynamic imports are defined as `Promise`s and look like this:
+Dynamic imports are defined as `Promise`s:

 ```javascript
 import('./module').then((module) => {...}).catch((error) => {...});
 ```

-The interface allows composition, and you could load multiple resources in parallel like this:
+The interface allows composition, and you could load multiple resources in parallel:

 ```javascript
 Promise.all([